mitre/inspec-runner/README.md

 Quick and dirty containerized InSpec runner, built from IronBank ubi8-minimal.

+This branch is for using InSpec's `parallel` feature, which at present is unreleased on the v6 branch of InSpec's GitHub.
+The Dockerfile has been modified to pull the branch.

+Note that since InSpec is cloned from source and not installed via package manager, it needs to be run with `bundle exec` to properly import gem dependencies.

 ## Use Case

 This container packages InSpec and all dependencies into a relatively small container that is ultimately sourced from IronBank.
 There may be further possible size optimizations.

-`docker run -it --name inspec-runner inspec-runner:latest inspec shell`
+`docker run -it --name inspec-runner inspec-runner:latest bundle exec inspec shell`

 ## Building the image